Yamako123456/tool-room-app/README.md

 It monitors stock-outs and issuing items to employees based on their access control

-This project consist of small multiple momulde, such as Inventory Item Management module
+This project consist of small multiple momuldes, such as Inventory Item Management module

 ## Inventory Item Management module